quantling/pyndl/paper/paper.md

 cues to show different language phenomena with the simple Widrow-Hoff learning rule as a special case of the Rescorla-Wagner. @Tomaschek:Duran:2019 used *pyndl* to model the McGurk effect across different languages.
-@Shafaei_Bajestan_2021 presented a linearised version of the Rescorla-Wagner rule that they could add to *pyndl* and compare with the classic version.
+@Shafaei_Bajestan_2021 presented a linearized version of the Rescorla-Wagner rule that they could add to *pyndl* and compare with the classic version.
 @Divjak_2020 showed the benefits of learning language models over probabilistic and rule-based models.